Priddle88/Portfolio-Using-React/README.md

 ## Contact Info

 I centered the header ("Contact Info") and seperated the html below with a div tag.
 I did the same as before to switch from vertical to horizontal (inline) and back (block).

+## Questions

+Reach out to parkerriddle09@gmail.com if you have any questions!